apache/beam/sdks/python/README.md

 #### Clone and install

-The best way to run Apache Beam with the Python SDK is to clone the git
+The best way to run Apache Beam with the Python SDK is by cloning the git
 repository:

     git clone https://github.com/apache/incubator-beam.git